 Trigger Systems (Portugal) and iNex Circular (France) will benefit from the INSEAD Social Entrepreneurship programme in the framework of a partnership between the Institute and INSEAD Business School started in 2016.

-This year’s edition took place on 23 October in Copenhagen, Denmark.The call for projects for the next Social Innovation Tournament will start in February 2019.
-The Special Category will be announced before the call for proposals.
+This year’s edition took place on 23 October in Copenhagen, Denmark.The call for projects for the 2019 Social Innovation Tournament will start on 1st February 2019.